goldsky-io/docs-v1/src/pages/subgraphs/instant-subgraphs.md

 If the contract you’re interested in indexing is a contract you deployed, then you’ll have the contract address and ABI handy.
 Otherwise, you can use a mix of public explorer tools to find this information.
 For example, if we’re interested in indexing the [friend.tech](http://friend.tech) contract…

 1. Find the contract address from [Dappradar](https://dappradar.com/)
-2. Click through to the [block explorer](https://basescan.org/address/0xcf205808ed36593aa40a44f10c7f7c2f67d4a4d4) where the ABI can be found
+2. Click through to the [block explorer](https://basescan.org/address/0xcf205808ed36593aa40a44f10c7f7c2f67d4a4d4#code) where the ABI can be found under the `Contract ABI` section.
+You can also [click here](https://api.basescan.org/api?module=contract&action=getabi&address=0xcf205808ed36593aa40a44f10c7f7c2f67d4a4d4&format=raw) to download it.

 Save the ABI to your local file system and make a note of the contract address.
 Also make a note of the block number the contract was deployed at, you’ll need this at a later step.